BeaconCMS/beacon/guides/introduction/installation.md

 For more info on site options, check out `Beacon.start_link/1`.

 **Notes**
-- The site identification has to be the same across your environment, in configuration, `beacon_site`, and `live_data`.
+- The site identification has to be the same across your environment, in configuration and `beacon_site`.
 In this example we're using `:my_site`.
 - Include it after your app `Endpoint`.

-6. Add some seeds in the seeds file `priv/repo/beacon_seeds.exs`:
+5. Add some seeds in the seeds file `priv/repo/beacon_seeds.exs`:

     ```elixir
     # Replace "<%= site %>" with your site name.